 Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
-Be sure to get the signatures of the supervising teacher/adult of the team, and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1131 no later than April 11, 2005.
-NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken eggs) are asked to fax the form on that flight directly to the AIA themselves.
+Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1012, no later than April 10, 2006.
+NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2005 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2006 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZAT TION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE MET) INITIAL IF "YES", OR PUT "NO" Did this rocket weigh less than 15 00 grams at takeoff, with eggs and r motors?
-If the rocket weighed more than 4.
-53 grams, was FAA notification dor ne?
-Did this rocket use only motors fro om the TARC list of NAR approved l/certified motors?
-How many Grade A large, raw her n's eggs did this rocket contain in its s upper stage?(number) How many stages did the rocket h ave that operated (in sequence) duri ng the flight? (number) Did this rocket make a safe flight and recovery under the TARC rules & NAR Safety Code?
-Did the part of the rocket containing ng the eggs land without any human n intervention (catching)?
-Did all eggs carried by the rocket remain uncracked after the flight?
-SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS DIFFERENCE FROM 60.0 SEC: (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS ADD 3.0 SEC IF ONLY 1 STAGE ADD 3.0 SEC IF ONLY 1 EGG AVERAGE TIME (ROUNDED): SEC TENTHS FINAL SCORE Put only "DQ" if any answers above are "no" assistance of any other adult or any person eam designed, built, and flew this rocket with not on the team.
-I also certify that no more A is current.
-I understand that team member nout my assistance and, to the best of my knowledge, without the than two official qualification flight attempts were made by this teaship can no longer be changed and only team members on file at Al SIGNATURE: PRINT T NAME: who personally observed this flight, and the a bove initials and scores are mine, based on my observations.
-I certification, and that this flight was conducted in compliance with t SIGNATURE: PRINT T NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:
+TEAM'S SCHOOL/ORGANIZAT TION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE MET) INITIAL IF "YES", OR PUT "NO" Did this rocket weigh less than 150 00 grams at takeoff, with egg and m otors?
+If the rocket weighed more than 45 53 grams, was FAA notification dor ne?
+Did this rocket use only motors fro om the TARC list of NAR approved /certified motors?
+Did the rocket contain one Grade A large, raw hen's egg?
+Did this rocket make a safe flight a and recovery under the TARC rules & NAR Safety Code?
+Did the part of the rocket containing ng the egg land without any human intervention (catching)?
+Did the egg carried by the rocket r emain uncracked after the flight?
+SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS DIFFERENCE FROM 45.00 SEC: (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS DIFFERENCE FROM 800 FEET: (NO NEGATIVES) AVERAGE TIME: SEC HUNDREDTHS FINAL SCORE (SUM) Put only "DQ" if any answers above are "no" ALTIMETER ALTITUDE: FEET / assistance of any other adult or any person am designed, built, and flew this rocket with not on the team.
+I also certify that no more current.
+I understand that team membership out my assistance and, to the best of my knowledge, without the than two official qualification flight attempts were made by this team, a can no longer be changed and only team members on file at AIA with SIGNATURE: PRINT NAME: ADULT N.A.R.
+MEMBER OBS I certify that I am a Senior NAR member w I am not related to any team members or af the Team America competition.
+SIGNATURE: who personally observed this flight, and the a filiated with their school or non-profit organ bove initials and scores are mine, based on my observations.
+I certify the ization, and that this flight was conducted in compliance with the rules 'NAME: NAR NUMBER: IVAIVIE.
+CITY, STATE: EMAIL:

-FAX TO 703-358-1131 NO LATER THAN APRIL 11, 2005

-Team sends in form if flight successful, NAR Observer sends in form for unsuccessful flights.
+\\\\FAX TO 703-358-1012 NO LATER THAN APRIL 10, 2006\\\\ Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.

-Section 6.
+Section 7.
 RESOURCES

-This Team Handbook is the most important resource you need to participate in this Challenge, but where do you go next?
+This Team Handbook is the most important resource you need to participate in this Challenge.
+In addition, many answers to questions on contest specifics may be found in the Frequently Asked Questions section at www.rocketcontest.org.
+But where do you go next?
 There are many resources that may be useful in learning the basic model rocketry skills needed to succeed in this Challenge or in getting the supplies necessary to participate.
 These include: